M42 Duster: Development

-Initially, the 40 mm guns were aimed with the assistance of a radar fire control system housed in a secondary vehicle of similar design but this idea was scrapped as development costs mounted.
+The 40 mm guns were initially planned to be aimed with the assistance of a radar fire control system housed in a secondary vehicle of similar design but this idea was scrapped as development costs mounted.

 Service history

 Production of the M42 began in early 1952 at GM's Cleveland Tank Plant.
 It entered service in late 1953 and replaced a variety of different anti-aircraft systems in armored divisions.
 In 1956, the M42 received a new engine and other upgrades along with other M41 based vehicles, becoming the M42A1.
 Production was halted in December 1960 with 3,700 examples made during its production run.

 Sometime in the late 50s, the U.S. Army reached the conclusion that anti-aircraft guns were no longer viable in the jet age and began fielding a self-propelled version of the HAWK SAM instead.
 Accordingly, the M42 was retired from front line service and passed to the National Guard with the last M42s leaving the regular Army by 1963, except for the 4th Battalion, 517th Air Defense Artillery Regiment in the Panama Canal Zone, which operated two batteries of M42s into the 1970s.